Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: Proposed Beamforming Design

 \section{Proposed Beamforming Design}

 In this section, we aim to maximize the sum SE by solving the joint optimization problem in \eqref{eq:main_problem}.
 To this end, we propose a joint optimization framework that decomposes the problem into two subproblems: $(i)$ the precoder $\bF$ optimization and $(ii)$ the RIS phase shifts $\boldsymbol{\Phi}$ optimization.
-We then solve these subproblems in an alternating manner under a unified framework to identify a superior local optimal solution.
+We then solve these subproblems in an alternating manner under a unified framework to identify a superior local optimal solution. {Although this alternating strategy is inherently iterative and adds additional complexity, it is indispensable for decomposing the non-convex joint optimization problem into tractable subproblems.
+Beyond the specific application to our system model, this approach has been widely validated, consistently yielding effective, high-quality solutions \cite{zhou2020intelligent, pan2022overview}.}